Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 • Limited inputs

+The choice for the best soundbar under $200 is the Samsung HW-B450 2.1-ch Soundbar.
 Samsung is well-known for its home theater and hi-fi speakers, so buying from a trusted brand is often an excellent way to go.

-This model is a reasonably slim design that measures just over 2-inches in height, which might be helpful if you place your soundbar on the same surface as your TV.
+This model is a reasonably slim design that measures just over 2 inches in height, which might be helpful if you place your soundbar on the same surface as your TV.

 It’s a standard stereo soundbar that supports Dolby and DTS 2-channel audio – and it also comes with a subwoofer to help fill out the sound.

+Knowing you can upgrade your soundbar system later without replacing everything can be good.
 The main disadvantage of this soundbar is the limited connection types.

 Samsung HW-B450 Specifications